Universidad Politécnica de Madrid

 - is the world’s top-ranking Spanish-speaking university in engineering.

-- offers laboratory opportunities under tutored supervision at university research institutes and centers specializing in energy, automation, electronics, laser, domotics, biotechnology, biomedical engineering, materials science and software engineering.
+- offers laboratory opportunities under tutored supervision at laboratories at any of our schools or university research institutes and centers specializing in energy, automation, electronics, laser, domotics, biotechnology, biomedical engineering, materials science, information processing and telecommunications, computer science, data science and engineering, cybersecurity and software engineering.

 - offers cooperation opportunities in sustainable development at the Innovation and Technology for Development Centre.